How Does the Rainfall Behave in Bolivia? A Full Overview

 • Chiquitania

-Chagas disease, Dengue, Malaria, Zika among other dangerous illnesses are present in this region, you can know more in this guide.
+Chagas disease, Dengue, Malaria, and Zika, among other dangerous illnesses, are present in this region.
+You can learn more in this guide.

-The tropical East of Bolivia gets an annual rainfall of about 1,698mm.
-It gets an average of 1,333mm from September to March and 365mm from April to August, being from December to February the most rainy months of the year.
+The tropical East of Bolivia receives an average annual rainfall of about 1,698mm.
+It receives an average of 1,333mm from September to March and 365mm from April to August, with December to February being the rainiest months of the year.

 The Amazonian North

-The main Bolivian cities and tourist places located in this region are:
+The main Bolivian cities and tourist destinations located in this region are:

 • Cobija